 What are the branches?

 Actors, cinematographers, costume designers, directors, documentary, editors, makeup artists/hairstylists, music, producers, production design, short films/feature animation, sound, visual effects and writers.
 Each of these has at least one Oscar category.
-There are also three branches that aren’t represented with awards: casting directors, executives and marketing/public relations.
+There are also three branches that so far aren’t represented with awards: casting directors, executives and marketing/public relations.

 How do you become a member?